HouseTrip/housetrip.github.com/_posts/2014-11-25-calendar-refactoring.md

 ## Evaluate the new design

-To evaluate the design let's go back to the principles. *Theoretically* I should pick every class and check that it is *Highly Cohesive*, *Loosely Coupled*, *Easily Composable* and *Context Independent*.
-So let's have a look at a couple of them as an exemplification.
-The first one is the calendar:
+To evaluate the design let's go back to the principles and evaluate the degree of cohesiveness, coupling, composability and context independence for some key classes we produced.
+The first one is the calendar which simply acts as a composition mechanism.
+Here in the constructor we can see the elements we discussed:

 <pre class="lang:js decode:true " title="the new calendar class" >HouseTrip.Views.SearchBarCalendar = Backbone.View.extend({

-  initialize: function(options) {
+  initialize: function() {
-    this.behavior = new HouseTrip.SearchBarCalendarController({
+    this.calendarIcon = new HouseTrip.Views.SearchBarCalendarControlIcon({
-      model: this.model
+      el: this.$('.calendar-icon')
     });

-    this.calendarIcon = options.iconView || new HouseTrip.Views.SearchBarCalendarControlIcon({
+    this.dates = new HouseTrip.Views.SearchBarCalendarControlDates({
-      el: this.$el
+      el: this.$('.calendar-control-dates')
     });

-    this.dates = options.datesView || new HouseTrip.Views.SearchBarCalendarControlDates({
+    this.numOfNights = new HouseTrip.Views.SearchBarCalendarControlNumOfNights({
-      el: this.$el
+      el: this.$('.calendar-control-nights')
     });

-    this.numOfNights = options.numOfNightsView || new HouseTrip.Views.SearchBarCalendarControlNumOfNights({
+    this.visibility = new HouseTrip.Views.SearchBarCalendarPickerVisibility({
-      el: this.$el
+      el: this.$('.date-picker')
     });

-    this.visibility = options.pickerVisibilityView || new HouseTrip.Views.SearchBarCalendarPickerVisibility({
+    this.dates = new HouseTrip.Views.SearchBarCalendarPickerDates({
-      el: this.$el,
+      el: this.$('.date-picker')
-      calendarPosition: options.calendarPosition
     });

-    this.dates = options.pickerDatesView || new HouseTrip.Views.SearchBarCalendarPickerDates({
+    this.removeDates = new HouseTrip.Views.SearchBarCalendarPickerRemoveDates({
-      el: this.$el
+      el: this.$('.date-picker')
     });

-    this.removeDates = options.removeDateView || new HouseTrip.Views.SearchBarCalendarPickerRemoveDates({
-      el: this.$el
-    });

-    this.legacyInteface = new HouseTrip.Views.SearchBarCalendarLegacyInterface({
-      newCalendarView: this
-    });
-    this.delegateMethods(['activate', 'toggleCalendarManually', 'deactivate'], this.legacyInteface);

-    new HouseTrip.Views.DatepickerFactory({ $el: this.$el }).make();

-    this._afterDatepickerInitialization();
+    [...]
   },

   render: function() {
     this.behavior.triggerUpdate();
-  },

-  _afterDatepickerInitialization: function() {
-    this.removeDates.render();
-    this.dates.registerDatepickerCallbacks();
   }

+  [...]
 });

 _.extend(HouseTrip.Views.SearchBarCalendar.prototype, HouseTrip.Helpers.Delegation);
 </pre>

-In this class there are some gotchas that I didn't discussed in the blog post because are irrelevant for what we are doing, specifically the *LegacyInterface* class and the *DatePickerFactory* class.
-The first one is needed to support some of the functionalities of the previous implementation while the second one is used to instantiate the foxrun datepicker.

 Here, arguably, we achieved a pretty good degree of *cohesiveness* and *composability* which are order of magnitudes above the previous implementation.
 In terms of coupling this class is only creating the sub-views but actually does not rely on them, so I am also confident that this is *loosely coupled*.
 On the other hand I don't think this class is context independent and this is why is namespaced under *SearchBar*.

 Let's look at the controller now:

 <pre class="lang:js decode:true " title="the calendar controller" >
-HouseTrip.SearchBarCalendarController = function(options) {
+HouseTrip.SearchBarCalendarController = function() {
-  this.initialize(options);
+  this.initialize();
 };

 HouseTrip.SearchBarCalendarController.prototype = _.extend({

-  initialize: function(options) {
+  initialize: function() {
-    this.model = options.model;

-    this.dates = new HouseTrip.SearchBarCalendarDates({
+    this.dates = new HouseTrip.SearchBarCalendarDates();
-      fromDate: this.model.get('from_date'),
-      toDate: this.model.get('to_date')
-    });

-    this.visibility = new HouseTrip.SearchBarCalendarVisibility({
+    this.visibility = new HouseTrip.SearchBarCalendarVisibility();
-      dates: this.dates
-    });

     HouseTrip.Events.on('search_bar:calendar:activate', this._onActivate, this);
     HouseTrip.Events.on('search_bar:calendar:deactivate', this._onDeactivate, this);